prestonbourne/prestonbourne/README.md

 Thanks for visiting, if you stumbled here by accident, not all those who wander are lost, you're welcome contact me via [LinkedIn](https://www.linkedin.com/in/prestonbourne/) or [check out my work](https://www.prestonbuildsui.io/)

-- 🔭 I’m currently interning [@Demandbase](https://www.demandbase.com/) a game changing company in AdTech and I'm a Design && Technology student [@Parsons](https://www.newschool.edu/parsons/bfa-design-technology/)
+- 🔭 Next Summer I'll be interning [@HashiCorp](https://www.hashicorp.com/) helping business drive their infrastructure.
-- ❤️ I like to talk about synthesizing Design and Development and DesignOps
+- 🧠 Currently, I'm a Design && Technology student [@Parsons](https://www.newschool.edu/parsons/bfa-design-technology/)
-- 🧠 The project I'm excited about right now is rebuilding my personal website in Next.js to leverage Static Site generation.
+- 🕺🏽 I'm a huge nerd when it comes to Frontend I could talk about state management, and UI for hours.